MMachado05/3902_Project/README.md

 pressed.
 - Walking animations do not properly get rendered when using the arrow keys.
 - Enemies are capable of leaving the visible screen.
+- The player is capable of leaving the visible screen.

 ## Current Code Analytics